-The $2$-fold covering $\phi$ of a simple graph $G$ is also called a $2$-lift of $G$ \cite{MSS}.
+The $2$-fold covering $\phi$ of a simple graph $G$ is also called a \emph{$2$-lift} of $G$ \cite{MSS}.
 The spectrum of a $2$-lift of $G$ is exactly the union of the spectrum of $G$ and the spectrum of $\Gamma(G, \phi)$ \cite{BL}.
-However, for a $2$-fold covering of a hypergraph, the above result is not true in general; see the following example.
+However, the above result does not hold for $2$-fold coverings of a hypergraph; see the following example.